 All the pictures below were taken from my back window during 14 days of self-isolation.
-As the lockdown continues I want to experiment with different perches and trying to use a camera with a wide angle lens and my iPhone as a remote control.

 A strange month, I don't really know what to say.
 There are photos below from a couple of trips to Leighton Moss at the start of the month and pictures above taken during 2 weeks of self-isolation when my wife was ill.